AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-09-03-modular-arithmetic-and-diffie-hellman/index.md

 ## The Diffie-Hellman Key Exchange

 We're done with the theoretical part.
 Now, it's time to look at the Diffie-Hellman key exchange itself and understand why the math works.
-Armed with the proofs we just completed, we should be able to show that Alice and Bob are able to generate the same private key using information they shared with each other publicly (known as **public-key exchange**).
+Armed with the proofs we just completed, we should be able to show that Alice and Bob are able to generate the same private key using information they shared with each other publicly (known as <dfn>public-key exchange</dfn>).

-In public key exchange, Alice and Bob want to communicate private information with each other, but they must do so over a public (and therefore insecure) communication network where Eve is eavesdropping on them.
-The Diffie-Hellman key exchange allows Alice and Bob to establish a shared key for deciphering each other's messages by sharing information publicly in such a way that it's difficult for Eve to figure out what private keys they used independently.
+In public key exchange, Alice and Bob want to communicate private information with each other, but they must do so over a public (insecure) communication network where Eve is eavesdropping on them.
+The Diffie-Hellman key exchange allows Alice and Bob to negotiate a shared key for enciphering and deciphering each other's messages by sharing information publicly in such a way that it's difficult for Eve to figure out what private key they used.

 ### Alice and Bob Go Public

 To do this, $\htmlClass{alice}{\text{Alice}}$ and $\htmlClass{bob}{\text{Bob}}$ are going to leverage modular arithmetic and their knowledge of congruence modulo.
 First, they agree on two numbers:

-1. $g$, known as the *generator*, and
+1. $g$, known as the _generator_, and
-2. $p$, a very large prime number, which we'll call the *prime modulus*.
+2. $p$, a very large prime number, which we'll call the _prime modulus_.

 They share $g$ and $p$ publicly, so Eve also knows what they are.
 But as we're about to discover, this won't compromise the security of $\htmlClass{alice}{\text{Alice}}$ and $\htmlClass{bob}{\text{Bob}}$'s communication.